 What happens during a Level 2 energy audit?

 The Level 2 energy audit extends from where the Level 1 audit ends.
 It takes the information that is gleaned from the Level 1 audit and evaluates it to determine the improvements that need to be made to make a building more energy-efficient.
-Specific areas the Level 2 audit evaluates include the building envelope lighting, heating and ventilation as well as hot water, plug loads, compressed air and process uses (where applicable).
+Specific areas the Level 2 audit evaluates include the building envelope lighting, heating, and ventilation as well as hot water, plug loads, compressed air, and the process uses (where applicable).

 The process of a Level 2 energy audit

 A company that engages in a Level 2 energy audit can expect a detailed analysis of energy consumption, evaluation of lighting, air quality, and temperature, as well as an evaluation of humidity and any other conditions that may affect energy performance and occupant comfort.
 The auditor will also have a sit-down meeting with the business owner, plant manager, and anyone who works in the building to discuss issues that present a potential problem and clarify the goals of the organization.

 Diagnostic tests performed during a Level 2 energy audit

 An ASHRAE Level 2 energy audit will also include several diagnostic tests that help to complete the overall picture of the energy efficiency of a facility.
 Some of the diagnostic tests that might be included in a Level 2 energy audit include a combustion analysis and steady-state efficiency testing, blower door testing and duct leakage testing as well as airflow measurements, water flow, and temperature measurements.
 Other diagnostic tests may include tracer gas analysis, infrared thermology, solar shading analysis, and electrical testing